FischermanCH/net-alarm/README.md

 ---

 **Thing's done :**
-- basic index webpage on port 7777 with links to subpages
+- index webpage on port 7777 with links to subpages
-- basic subpages with backlink to main
+- subpages with backlink to main
-- basic arpwatch import page (arp_arpwatch_import.html & arp_arpwatch_import.py)
+- import page (arp_arpwatch_import.html & arp_arpwatch_import.py)
-    - basic import of a file working and saved to data/import/arpwatch_import_YYMMDD.csv with ";" as delemiter
+    - import of a arpwatch file working and saved to data/import/arpwatch_import_YYMMDD.csv with ";" as delemiter
-- basic "arp-table" page
+- "arp-table" page
     - if not exist, automatic creation of net-alarm/data/arp_data.csv
     - automatic import of latest : net-alarm/data/arpwatch/arpwatch_YYDDMM file,
         - compare and import if needed to net-alarm/data/arp_data.csv
     - present result in sortable table
+        - table is sorted by IP on load
+        - table / hostname is editable, changes saved on "change focus" to net-alarm/data/arp_data.csv
 - CSS file generation to support themes in the future ;-)

 ---